marciomonzon/rabbit-mq-helloworld/README.md

-# Consoles Applications for RabbitMQ Queue
+# Consoles Applications using RabbitMQ Queue
 <p>This is a simple project following the RabbitMQ tutorial.</p>

 ## Stack